- Cylinder and Piston Details

 Pistons & Rings

-Under the “+” is an engraved manufacture mark that looks like an “S” superimposed on a “K”, which stands for “Süddeutsche Kolbenbolzenfabrik” which was acquired by Mahle who sells the pistons and cylinders to BMW, but they still use the Süddeutsche Kolbenbolzenfabriktrademark mark.
+There is a faint mark that is an engraved manufacture mark that looks like an “S” superimposed on a “K”, which stands for “Süddeutsche Kolbenbolzenfabrik” which was acquired by Mahle who sells the pistons and cylinders to BMW, but they still use the Süddeutsche Kolbenbolzenfabriktrademark mark.

 The piston uses three rings, so there are three grooves for the rings.
 As I explain later, each ring is different.
 The top groove is for the #1 ring and the bottom groove is for the #3, or oil control, ring.
 Just below the three grooves is the hole in the piston with the bosses for the wrist pin the connects the piston to the connecting rod.

 Since I am reusing the original cylinders, I check the ring end gap on all three rings.
 The specifications state the following acceptable range of ring end gaps.

 Ring End Gap Range

 I insert the ring into the cylinder and then use the piston to get the ring square in the bore and push it to about 2 inches from the top of the cylinder.